-There are so many great uses for a pressure washer, but before you can use the electric pressure washer to its full potential you have to get it set up.
+There are so many great uses for a pressure washer, but before you can use the electric pressure washer to its full potential, you have to get it set up.
+If you have ever used a gas pressure washer the operation is very similar.
 There are many great electric pressure washers available that make setup and use really easy.

-Six Easy Steps to Set Up an Electric Pressure Washer
+Six Easy Steps on How to Set Up an Electric Pressure Washer

 Step 1 – Connect the high-pressure hose to the pressure washer.